If you have not reviewed it since that date, please do so now.

-3) To our service providers: We use several reputable third parties to perform various tasks for us, under the protection of appropriate agreements.
+1) With our service providers: We use several reputable third parties to perform various tasks for us, under the protection of appropriate agreements.
 For example, we use leading third party platforms to process payments from you (mainly Adyen, Stripe, BlueSnap and PayPal), to provide us with cloud storage services (mainly Amazon and Google Cloud), to assist us in marketing and advertising, consumer research analytics, fraud prevention, security and the processing of customer support requests.
 As of December 2020, we are using an automatic tool called Google Dialogflow to semantically analyze some incoming customer support tickets in order to classify them according to their intent, for purposes of expediting and optimizing the processing of those tickets.
 Before any tickets are passed to Dialogflow, we remove identifiable information (such as names and email addresses), and all tickets are deleted from Dialogflow immediately after their intent is classified.

-For processing orders for MyHeritage DNA Health kits and Heath Upgrades from customers residing in the United States, we work with an independent network of fully licensed, board certified physicians and genetic counselors, PWNHealth, LLC (www.pwnhealth.com) ("PWNHealth").
+For processing orders for MyHeritage DNA Health Upgrades from customers residing in the United States, we work with an independent network of fully licensed, board certified physicians and genetic counselors, PWNHealth, LLC (www.pwnhealth.com) ("PWNHealth").
 PWNHealth provides physician oversight and genetic counselling, as required for compliance.
 For the purpose of PWNHealth's review by a physician and genetic counselor, your personal information, including the Health Questionnaire Information, the DNA Results and the DNA Health Reports will be confidentially shared with PWNHealth.